dergigi/dergigi.github.io/contact.md

 If you want to reach me, matrix[^fn-matrix] is probably your best bet.
 You can also try the email above, or twitter, or Telegram.
-That being said, Twitter is absolutely terrible when it comes to DMs, and I recently had to close my DMs because the spam became absolutely unbearable.
-Telegram is alright but it is neither private nor trustworthy, so, again, matrix is probably your best bet.
+That being said, Twitter is absolutely terrible when it comes to DMs, and I recently had to close my DMs because the spam became unbearable.
+Telegram is alright but it is neither private nor trustworthy, so, again, matrix is probably your best bet.[^fn-nostr]

 I will do my best to reply in 3-5 days.
 If I don't please ping me again.
 Note that I will probably not respond if I can't make out what you're up